CaelynInc/CMConsole/README.md

 # CookieMonster
-Cookie Monster is a tool to create roblox cookie loggers and payloads coded in python
+Cookie Monster Console also knows as CMConsole is a tool to create roblox cookie loggers and payloads coded in python